 I would love to visit your school to share with the students, teachers and parents my process of creating picture books.
-Students will learn firsthand how books are written and illustrated and will be inspired to create their own stories and books!
+They will learn firsthand how books are written and illustrated and will be inspired to create their own stories and books!
 I can also visit your school virtually, from my studio via Zoom.
 This has been an easy and dynamic way to engage with audiences nationwide.

 I have visited many elementary and middle schools and enjoy presenting to older students and adults too.